Intelligent automation and human-machine collaboration

 When people encounter something new, it’s human nature to compare it to things we already know.
-But executives seeking to adopt intelligent automation may struggle to realize its benefits if they don’t consciously set aside a few pre-existing beliefs.
+But executives seeking to adopt intelligent automation may struggle to realise its benefits if they don’t consciously set aside a few pre-existing beliefs.
 The Age of With requires thinking beyond bots—it’s the future of human-AI interaction.

 The first belief to shed is that intelligent automation is just like conventional software.
-Adopting digital workforce management and treating digital workers as a part of the workforce—not software applications or outsourced functions—can put organizations squarely on the path to enhancing human judgement and human-machine collaboration and delivering actionable insights.
+Adopting digital workforce management and treating digital workers as a part of the workforce—not software applications or outsourced functions—can put organisations squarely on the path to enhancing human judgement and human-machine collaboration and delivering actionable insights.

 The second belief to leave behind is that intelligent automation is like conventional outsourcing.
-If an automation is not achieving its goals or it just breaks, organizations cannot view it as an IT problem.
+If an automation is not achieving its goals or it just breaks, organisations cannot view it as an IT problem.
 The business owner must have full-stop accountability for his or her digital workforce.

 AI, cognitive technologies, and RPA

-Organizations that are ready to evolve beyond a simple rule-based RPA should look at what their automations are doing, and even more importantly, are not doing—i.e., where does intelligent automation pass the process to a human, and what does the human need to do at that stage?
+Organisations that are ready to evolve beyond a simple rule-based RPA should look at what their automations are doing, and even more importantly, are not doing—i.e., where does intelligent automation pass the process to a human, and what does the human need to do at that stage?